mondoohq/.github/profile/README.md

 We’re extremely excited that you landed on our GitHub page!

-At Mondoo, we’re staunch proponents of open source and all the progress that has been made in our industry because of it.
-A hearty thank you is in order to the community, project maintainers, and contributors.
-Your efforts have made people’s lives easier ❤️

 What does Mondoo help you do? 😀

 🏗 Build security into the development process from the start